BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 Currently I'm working on a branch called 'frontend' which adds in a de coupled front end server using Flask.
 This will include the general foundations to a webpage that has a user management system.
-It will utilise Tailwind css and potentiall daisyUI for components.
+It will utilise Tailwind css and potentially daisyUI for components.

 The goal is to have a independent frontend and backend in the same git, which you could just delete the frontend folder or the server folder, and the remaining will still run smoothly.